 We recommend you to use the following equipment because they stick to the Kilimanjaro Safety guidelines.
 You can also carry other items you want to bring with you to your Kilimanjaro Packing List.

 - During the daytime on the Kilimanjaro Routes, the temperatures will range from the high 20-degree centigrade and go down at night to -15c.
-To cope with this range of temperature your clothing should be based on a combination of lots of thin layers which the weather demands.
+To cope with this range of temperature your clothing should be based on a combination of lots of thin layers that the weather demands.

 - So it is better to carry four to five pairs of underwear, three to four Short Sleeves and two Long Sleeve Trekking Shirts and two pairs of hiking trousers.